rileygramlich/knowme_app/README.md

 - See the answers and scores of quizzes people have taken.
 - See all scores per quiz and rank by highest to lowest.
 - See quizzes that the user has taken.
+- Add different types of questions (i.e. True/False, Fill in the Blank, 2 Truths and a Lie)

 *Test-Takers:*
 - Be able to use the same quiz but change the answers for the original test-maker to take.